Standards of Student Conduct

 The Hearing Panel members shall be provided with a copy of the alleged violation, any written response provided by the student, and a copy of all written case materials at least seven (7) days before the Hearing Panel procedures begin.

 The Hearing Panel shall limit the scope of its appeal hearing to the following:

 - Determine if the evidence supports the findings of the Dean of Student Services.

-- Determine if the disciplinary action levied by the Dean of Student Services is within range of disciplinary actions delineated in Procedure No. 5500 AP - Standards of Student Conduct.
+- Determine if the disciplinary action imposed by the Dean of Student Services is within range of disciplinary actions delineated in Procedure No. 5520 AP - Student Discipline Procedures.

 - Make recommendation(s) to the Vice President for Student Affairs or designee.